New Zealand Police: Communications centres

-The Police Digital Services Centre, a new digital services and communications centre, opened in Paraparaumu in November 2018.

 Ranks

+Constable

-A police employee becomes a constable by swearing the oath under section 22 of the New Zealand Policing Act 2008.
-Upon doing so the constable receives certain statutory powers and responsibilities, including the power of arrest.
-While constables make up the majority of the workforce, non-sworn staff and volunteers provide a wide range of support services where a constable's statutory powers are not required.
-Rank insignia are worn on epaulettes.
-Officers of inspector rank and higher are commissioned by the Governor-General, but are still promoted from the ranks of non-commissioned officers.
-A recently graduated constable is considered a probationary constable for up to two years, until he or she has passed 10 workplace assessment standards.
+A police employee becomes a Constable by swearing the oath under section 22 of the New Zealand Policing Act 2008.
+Upon doing so the Constable receives certain statutory powers and responsibilities, including the power of arrest.
+A recently graduated constable is considered a Probationary constable for up to two years, until they have passed 10 workplace assessment standards.
 The completion of the above is known as obtaining permanent appointment.

+After a Constable obtains their permanent appointment, they can move away from being a General Duties Constable which generally involves being in the Public Safety Team or Community Beat Team.
+After five years a Constable can apply for more specialist roles such as CIB, Dog Handler, Sergeant, etc.

+The rank of Senior Constable is granted to Constables after 14 years of service and the Commissioner of Police is satisfied with their conduct.
+Senior Constables are well regarded within the New Zealand Police for their extensive policing experience, and are often used to train and mentor other police officers.

+Detective

-Detective ranks somewhat parallel the street ranks up to detective superintendent.
-Trainee detectives spend a minimum of six months as a constable on trial after completing an intensive selection and induction course.
-During these initial six months they are required to pass four module based exams before progression to detective constable.
+Detective ranks somewhat parallel the street ranks up to Detective Superintendent.
+Trainee detectives spend a minimum of six months as a Constable on Trial after completing an intensive selection and induction course.
+During these initial six months they are required to pass four module based exams before progression to Detective Constable.
 They are then required to continue studying with another six exam based modules as well as a number of workplace assessments.
-Once the detective constable has completed all of this they are then required to sit a pre-requisite exam based on all of the exam based modules they have previously sat.
-If they are successful in passing this they attend the Royal New Zealand Police College where they complete their training with the Detective Qualification course before receiving the final designation of detective.
+Once the Detective Constable has completed all of this they are then required to sit a pre-requisite exam based on all of the exam based modules they have previously sat.
+If they are successful in passing this they attend the Royal New Zealand Police College where they complete their training with the Detective Qualification course before receiving the final designation of Detective.
 All of these requirements are expected to be completed within two to three years.

-The rank of Senior Constable is granted to Constables after 14 years of service and the Commissioner of Police is satisfied with their conduct.
-Senior Constables are well regarded within the New Zealand Police for their extensive policing experience, and are often used to train and mentor other police officers.

-Detective and detective constable are considered designations and not specific ranks.
-That is, detectives do not outrank uniformed constables.
+Detective and Detective Constable are considered designations and not specific ranks.
+That is, Detectives do not outrank uniformed constables.
 Nevertheless, a police officer with a detective designation will generally assume control of a serious crime scene rather than a uniform staff member regardless of rank.

+Non-commissioned officer

-To promote to the rank of a sergeant, constables must have at least five years of service, have a good understanding of general policing and pass the Core Policing Knowledge examination.
-Once completed, they are then eligible for promotion.
+Sergeant and Senior Sergeant are the only two non-commissioned officer ranks.
+Unlike with commissioned officers, to promote to the rank of a Sergeant, Constables must have a good understanding of general policing and pass the Core Policing Knowledge examination, but do not need to be commissioned by the Governor-General.

+Commissioned officer

+Officers of Inspector rank and higher are commissioned by the Governor-General, but are still promoted from the ranks of non-commissioned officers, usually Senior Sergeants.
+The promotion to a commissioned officer often comes with additional responsibility in Area or District Command Centres or Police National Headquarters (PHNQ).
+Only 5% of officers are commissioned.